 The most common type of cataract is referred to as “age-related.”
 Its etiology is multifactorial.
 Although genetic factors may predispose an individual to opacifications, limiting the amount of UV light exposure as well as eliminating other risk factors such as obesity, type 2 diabetes, and cigarette smoking, may prevent the opacifications from becoming symptomatic.

 “Age-related” cataracts are the most common type, but opacities may also be caused by congenital conditions, trauma, and radiation exposure.
 The condition is responsible for approximately half of all cases of severe vision loss in the world, affecting an estimated 16 million people.
 Opacities can be either diffuse or localized, and cataracts are usually classified according to the region of the lens affected: cortical, nuclear, posterior subcapsular, or mixed.
 Loss of transparency occurs with increasing accumulation of pigment within the lens.

 Symptoms are progressive, not painful, and usually bilateral.
 Specific symptoms may include:

 - Difficulty seeing printed text or worsening ability to read

-In the US, the prevalence of cataracts is highest in whites, followed by blacks, and Hispanics.
+In the US, the prevalence of cataracts is highest in White individuals, followed by non-Hispanic Black and Hispanic individuals.

 Corticosteroids.
-Systemic and inhaled steroids increase risk of posterior subcapsular cataracts.
+Systemic and inhaled steroids increase the risk of posterior subcapsular cataracts.

 Tobacco use.
 Cigarettes and smokeless tobacco are both dose-related risk factors for cataract development.
 Up to 20% of cataracts in American men can be attributed to smoking.
 Quitting may partially reverse the disease in the nuclear and posterior subcapsular forms.